01mf02/jq-lang-spec/spec.typ

 This syntax is very close to actual jq syntax.
 Then, we will identify a subset of HIR as mid-level intermediate representation (MIR) in @mir and provide a way to translate from HIR to MIR.
 This will simplify our semantics in @semantics.
+Finally, in @jq-syntax, we will show how HIR relates to actual jq syntax.

 == HIR <hir>